NishantN2005/sprout/README.md

 # Sprout

-Sprout is a small educational compiler project written in Rust.
+Sprout is a small educational compiler project written in Rust designed around **automatic partitioning and GPU acceleration**.
+The core vision is to build a compiler that automatically parallelizes code and offloads computations to GPUs wherever safe and beneficial, without requiring explicit parallelization directives from the programmer.

 It contains a simple front-end (lexer + parser), a middle IR with lowering and basic optimizations, and a backend based on LLVM (via `inkwell`) for JIT-running generated code.

+## Design Goals: Automatic Parallelization & GPU Offloading

+Sprout is being designed with **automatic GPU partitioning** as a core principle.
+The compiler will:

+- **Analyze data dependencies** to identify parallelizable regions of code.
+- **Automatically partition work** across GPU threads and blocks where the compiler can guarantee correctness and safety.
+- **Insert data transfer and synchronization** code transparently so the programmer sees sequential semantics.
+- **Use ML/LLM-guided heuristics** (experimental) to make intelligent decisions about when and where to parallelize, balancing compute intensity, memory bandwidth, and synchronization overhead.

+### Current Status

+This is a **work-in-progress research compiler**.
+Currently implemented:
+- Basic expression evaluation and variable assignment.
+- Simple control flow (if statements without else).
+- Constant folding optimization.
+- LLVM-based JIT execution.

+Future roadmap (targeting automatic parallelization):
+- Loop analysis and vectorization hints.
+- Memory aliasing analysis.
+- Data layout and cache-aware optimizations.
+- GPU code generation (PTX / SPIR-V).
+- ML-guided cost models for partitioning decisions.
+- Runtime scheduler for dynamic workload distribution.

 This README explains how to build, run, and develop locally.